 Children need healthy meals to actively learn.
-The Boyle County Schools Food Services Department serves over 415,000 healthy meals annually through its full-service breakfast and lunch programs.
-Each of the district’s five schools has a fully equipped kitchen that prepares nutritious meals on site.
+The Boyle County Schools Food Services Department serves more than 500,000 healthy meals annually through its full-service breakfast and lunch programs.
+Each of the District’s five schools has a fully equipped kitchen that prepares nutritious meals on-site.
 The Food Services Department is self-supporting, participating in the federally funded National School Breakfast and Lunch Programs administered by the USDA.

-Families with students enrolled at Woodlawn Elementary, Boyle County Middle School, and Boyle County High School may elect to apply for free or reduced meals if they meet the federal income guidelines.
-Please fill out the form, then return it to the Food Services Office by mail or in person.
+Families with students enrolled at Woodlawn Elementary, Boyle County Middle School and Boyle County High School may elect to apply for free or reduced meals if they meet the federal income guidelines.
+Please fill out the online form (Spanish version) or the paper form (must be returned to the Food Services Office by mail or in-person).

 Junction City Elementary and Perryville Elementary schools offer breakfasts and lunches to all students at no cost through the Community Eligibility Provision (CEP) of the National School Lunch Program.
 The CEP is a provision that eliminates the need for schools in low-income areas to collect applications for free and reduced-price meals.
 School participation in CEP requires all parents and guardians with children attending JCES and PES to complete a Household and Income Form (HIF).
 Please print out the form, fill it out, and return it to your child's school.
 Hard copies also will be available at the schools' Back to School Night.

-Meals are prepared following standards set forth by the Healthy, Hunger-Free Kids Act of 2010, that encourages children to eat more fruits, vegetables and whole grains while limiting sodium and unhealthy fats.
+Meals are prepared following standards set forth by the Healthy, Hunger-Free Kids Act of 2010, which encourages children to eat more fruits, vegetables and whole grains, while limiting sodium and unhealthy fats.

 A balanced breakfast is proven to help kids pay better attention in class and improve memory.
-Every day, Boyle County Schools serve nutritional breakfasts that meet USDA guidelines, including fruits, whole grains and low fat or fat-free milk.
-Breakfast is included in the free or reduced meals program.
+Every day, Boyle County Schools serve nutritional breakfasts that meet USDA guidelines, including fruits, whole grains, and low-fat or fat-free milk.

 Boyle County Schools follow USDA Smart Snack nutritional guidelines for healthy food and beverages sold to children during the school day.
 The program encourages students to make healthier snack choices that give them the nutrition they need to grow and learn.